man clutching his neck in pain

 Neck pain and dysfunction are related to quite a few—often surprising—conditions.

-• TMJ disorder: Pain, stiffness, and difficulty using your jaw due to dysfunction with the joint connecting the jawbone to the skull.
-Tightness or spasm in your neck muscles can lead to a jaw misalignment.
+• TMJ disorder: Pain, stiffness, and difficulty using your jaw due to dysfunction in the joint connecting the jawbone to the skull.
+Tightness or spasm in your neck muscles can lead to a jaw misalignment

 How does chiropractic help with neck pain?